 As a leader of a team or group of individuals, it’s your role to inspire and motivate your team to accomplish their goals for themselves – as well as those of your company.
 With the transition to remote work and leadership, it’s even more important to stay connected and engaged with your team.

-We use Microsoft Teams as our collaboration tool.
-Beyond using it for general team chats and project management, we also use it to engage our associates on their goals and development plans, have our 1×1 video calls, and share files and pertinent notes.
+On my team, we use Microsoft Teams as our collaboration tool.
+Beyond using it for general team group chats and project management, we also use it to engage our associates on their goals and development plans, have our 1×1 video calls, and share files and pertinent notes.
 It’s a great way for a team to stay in sync, especially when working remotely.

-In this blog, I’ll walk you through how to best use Teams as a manager or leader within your company.
+In this blog, I’ll share several Microsoft teams tips that you can use as a manager or leader within your company.

 Channels & Chat

 I’ve set up a private team for each associate who reports to me- each with a unique channel name.
 Let’s look at William Connor as an example.
 Within the team, we use the General channel to chat about progress and store related documents.
 In the Files tab, we’ve organized the content by year.
 If you prefer, you could also create a channel for each year, but we’ve decided to keep things simple so it’s easier to find relevant materials.

 We’ve also added a few other tabs for easy access to the most referenced links and documents.

-I’ve also set up a channel for our 1×1 meetings.
+I also use Teams to set up a channel for our 1×1 meetings.
 This will help keep our meeting chats together.
-Weekly recurring meetings are scheduled as channel meetings.
-It’s a quick way to join the meeting, and if we choose to record them, links to the Stream recordings will get published in this channel.
+Weekly recurring teams meetings are scheduled as channel meetings.
+It’s a quick way to join the meeting, and if we choose to record them, links to the recordings and transcriptions will get published in this channel.

 I also have a tab that links to the OneNote notebook so we can easily access the notes and action items recorded for each meeting.
 In fact, I like to create a new OneNote page prior to the meeting to start recording my topics, and I encourage each team member to do the same.
-This helps make it “our meeting” vs either one of us pushing an agenda.
+This helps make it a collaborative meeting rather than one of us pushing an agenda.

 To house my notes and observations as a leader, I created a private channel within the Team.
 When you create a private channel, you can sett custom permissions to choose which (if any) of your team members will have the ability to see that channel.
 Since William doesn’t have access to this channel (or even know of its existence) I keep a wiki page to remind me of details about William’s personal and family life and help me guide some of his career aspirations.

 Using Planner to Create and Make Progress on a Development Plan

 While other collaborative tools like Zoom or Slack also have channel and chat functions, a unique Microsoft teams feature to consider using is the Planner tool.
-To keep track of William’s development plan, goals and action items, we’ve set up a Planner and organized specific tasks by quarter.
-We’ve also grouped cards to help William track the development of soft skills alongside technical skills.
+To keep track of William’s development plan, goals, and action items, I’ve set up a Planner and organized specific tasks by quarter.
+I’ve also grouped cards to help William track the development of soft skills alongside technical skills.

 We can adjust the view to best align with each of our preferences for viewing and interacting with the Planner cards.
 Choosing labels helps us see if the goals are well-rounded.
 And selecting progress allows us to see if William has too many items in progress and needs to focus on one or two.